 Affective Human-Robot Interaction

-In recent years, robotic applications have entered various aspects of our lives, especially healthcare services.
+In recent years, robotic applications have seen an increasing real-world deployment.
 It is common in these applications that a user interacts directly with a robot.
-In Human-Robot Interaction (HRI), trust and mutual adaption are established and maintained through a positive social relationship between the robot and the human interactor and rely on the perceived competence of a robot on the social-emotional dimension.
-How a user perceives a robot's social intelligence and their social relationship with the robot can have a direct influence on the outcomes of an HRI system, for example, whether a user decides to accept the recommendation from a robot.
+In such Human-Robot Interaction (HRI), trust and mutual adaptation is established and maintained through a positive social relationship between the robot and the human interactor, and relies on the perceived competence of a robot on the social-emotional dimension.
+How a user perceives a robot's social intelligence and their social relationship with the robot can have a direct influence on the outcomes of an HRI system.
 Moreover, in many HRI applications, social-emotional interaction with the intended users is the main goal of the system or a core strategy to achieve the desired outcomes.
-For example, in HRI techniques can be further applied to various human external behaviours and internal states understanding applications for various, such as gesture and facial expression recognition, emotion/dimensional affect analysis, as well as mental health (e.g., depression, anxiety, bipolar, etc.) and personality recognition.
-Thus, such affective HRI applications require emotion-awareness and social-emotional competence in the robot's functions to deliver acceptable services.
-In addition, for robots deployed in shared spaces with humans, even when direct HRI is not expected to occur, social intelligence of robots, such as the ability to follow certain social norms or to predict human intentions, is key to safe and effective deployment.
+Such affective HRI applications require emotion-awareness and social-emotional competence in the robot's functions to deliver acceptable services.

-How to perceive unimodal or multimodal affective human behaviour adaptively/accurately in HRI?
+How to adaptively/accurately perceive unimodal or multimodal affective human behaviour in HRI under particular interaction context.

 How to efficiently generate natural and affective robot behaviour in HRI that is appropriate for the interaction context.

 Our workshop will bring together researchers from the disciplines of HRI, affective computing, healthcare, and various related fields to facilitate discussion and future collaborations.
 We expect that this will greatly advance the benefits of affective computing systems for healthcare applications and affective HRI research.